dogweather/forkful/content/en/fish-shell/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers is a fundamental task in programming, used for everything from data sampling to game development.
-In Fish Shell, making use of system tools and built-in functions for this purpose allows programmers to incorporate randomness and variability into scripts and applications effectively.

 ## How to:
 Generating a random number in Fish can be straightforward, using the combination of system utilities and shell capabilities.
 Below are some examples demonstrating how to generate random numbers within specified ranges.

 **Generate a random number between 0 and 100:**